wagtail/wagtail/docs/contributing/developing.rst

 Styleguide
 ~~~~~~~~~~

-Developers working on the Wagtail UI or creating new UI components may wish to test their work against our Styleguide, which is provided as the contrib module "wagtailstyleguide".
+Developers working on the Wagtail UI or creating new UI components may wish to test their work against our Styleguide, which is provided as the contrib module ``wagtailstyleguide``.

 To install the styleguide module on your site, add it to the list of ``INSTALLED_APPS`` in your settings: